The Cookie Carnival: Plot

 Various sweets and goodies of Cookietown are preparing to crown their new cookie queen.
 A parade of potential candidates passes by, all based on various cakes and sweets.
 Far from the parade, on what would appear to be the wrong side of the peppermint stick railroad tracks, a gingerbread man overhears a sugar cookie girl crying.
 Upon hearing that she can't enter the parade, because she doesn't have any clothes that are nice enough to wear for it, he hurries to remedy her situation by concocting a ballgown of cupcake wrappers, colored frosting, and candy hearts.
 He covers her brown hair with golden taffy ringlets and adds a large, violet bow to her dress as a finishing touch.
 Thus attired, she is entered as the final contestant in the parade: Ms. Bonbon.

 The judges, who have thus far been disappointed in the candidates, all promptly declare Ms. Bonbon the cookie queen on sight.
 The gingerbread man is practically trampled in the sudden surge of the crowd as they carry Ms. Bonbon to her throne, where they place a golden crown on her head.
 Then she is presented with a large layer cake, which appears to be a carousel of different vaudeville acts.
 Every queen needs a king, so the newly crowned cookie queen has to choose a husband from those featured.

 After being presented with a duet of tap-dancing candy cane kids, a pair of old-fashioned barbershop cookies, a pair of effeminate angel food cakes, two scat-singing devil food cakes, two acrobatic upside-down cakes, and three tipsy rum cookies, the queen refuses all of them with a giggle and a shake of her head.
 The judges, with no other suitors to present to her, offer her to marry one of them or all three of them.

-At that moment, the gingerbread man, who has been attempting to gain a closer vintage point, sneaks up onto the dais.
+At that moment, the gingerbread man, who has been attempting to gain a closer vantage point, sneaks up onto the dais.
 He is accosted by the guards who split his cupcake paper hat and tear off a piece of the red jelly roll carpet he was hiding under, so that he looks like he is wearing a crown and an ermine-lined cloak.
-The cookie queen tells the guards to stop and declares the gingerbread man as her king.
-He is immediately released, and the new king takes his place beside his beloved sugar cookie queen.
+The cookie queen, upon recognizing the gingerbread man, tells the guards to stop and declares him as her king.
+He is immediately released, and the new king takes his place beside his beloved sugar cookie queen while everyone celebrates.
 Their closing kiss melts the lollipop intended to screen them from view.